MarcL/marclittlemore.com/now.md

 * Bringing up and playing with my two amazing children and helping them to grow up to be inspired human beings
 * Helping my wife [Clare](http://www.chlittle.com) to realise her dreams of being a full-time writer with lots of technical help where needed
-* Starting my next side project but first decide what it is!
+* Starting my next side project but first deciding what it is!
 * [Writing every day](http://goinswriter.com/write-every-day), a skill which I think I need to practice as it's something I'm a little bit scared of
 * Continuing to recover from a major illness and write about it to help others